rmoesbergen/openwrt-ha-device-tracker/README.md

 * away: Custom location name to be sent when a device is no longer connected.
 Default: "not_home"
 * fallback_sync_interval: Interval in seconds to perform a full sync of online/offline devices to HA.
 Enable this as a fallback option if you have issues with devices not being detected as 'offline' when they go out of WiFi range.
 **NOTE**: this will perform a 'ubus get clients' call every X seconds, which could increase load on the router.
 Default 0 (disabled)
+* source_type: This is the type of device that gets sent to HA to represent the tracking device.
+It defaults to 'router', but can also be set to 'gps' to allow for different zones/locations to work.
 * debug: Enable or disable debugging (prints state information on stdout when enabled).
 Default: false

 ## (Optional) Home Assistant Configuration